-You have to try making these CrockPot Praline Pecans.
+You have to try making these Praline Pecans Crock-Pot.
 They are sweet, crunchy, delicious, and easy to prepare using your slow cooker.

 Praline Pecans include pecans, granulated sugar, dark brown sugar, unsalted butter, light corn syrup, egg white, and vanilla.

-I love the tastes and smells that penetrate the air when praline pecans are being cooked.
+You will love the tastes and smells that penetrate the air when praline pecans are being cooked.
 You can find these sweet pecans cooking at most malls, sporting events, Theme Parks, and more.
 Today, you can have the smells coming from your kitchen.

-These Crock Pot Praline Pecans are easy to prepare.
+These Crock-Pot Praline Pecans are easy to prepare.
 Let your slow cooker do all the work.
 This post will teach you how to make them.

 History of Pralines